 Each of the 13 Panhellenic sororities works tirelessly to raise awareness and funds for both local and national philanthropies.
 The chapters within the Panhellenic Council partner with others members of the Virginia Tech community to help serve the surrounding Blacksburg community and beyond, in the spirit of Ut Prosim.
 All chapters participate in the events of other chapters to support their causes.
-Many sorority women also participate in campus service events like Relay for Life & The Big Event while also holding leadership positions in them.
+Many sorority women also participate in campus service events such as Relay for Life and The Big Event while also holding leadership positions in them.

 - Greeks Giving Back